TikTok And Kuaishou Rival, Lomotif, Sells To ZASH

 ZASH Global Media and Entertainment Corporation is an evolving network of synergetic companies working together to disrupt the media and entertainment industry as we know it today.
 The ZASH team is managed by a group of smart, if not somewhat brazen, consummate disrupters.
 ZASH believes its management team has an exceptional and unparalleled ability to pivot because their knowledge and experience is steadfast and unyielding.
 For additional information about ZASH Global Media and Entertainment Corporation, please visit ZASH's website at www.zash.global.

 Lomotif is the leading video-sharing social networking platform that is democratizing video creation.
 Since the company was co-founded by video enthusiast Paul Yang in 2014, Lomotif has been granted three technology patents uniquely focused on empowering creators to share and watch short videos with ease through remix and collaboration.
-Paul's bold vision is to build the world's largest video vocabulary to accelerate the world's transition to video-first expression.
+Yang's bold vision is to build the world's largest video vocabulary to accelerate the world's transition to video-first expression.
 Lomotif, available in the Apple and Google stores, is a breakthrough downloadable app for hip hop, rap, and urban culture across the United States and Latin America.
 Lomotif is one of five partners selected by Snapchat for a bi-directional integration for posting stories between the two platforms.
+For additional information about Lomotif Private Limited, please visit Lomotif's website at www.lomotif.com.

 About Vinco Ventures, Inc.